keu/docs/astro/astro-python-sdk.md

 - `drop_table`: Drops a SQL table.
 - `run_raw_sql`: Runs any SQL statement without handling its output.
 - `append`: Inserts rows from the source SQL table into the destination SQL table, if there are no conflicts.
-- `merge`: Inserts rows from the source SQL table into the destination SQL table, depending on conflicts:
+- `merge`: Inserts rows from the source SQL table into the destination SQL table, if there are no conflicts.
 - `export_file`: Exports SQL table rows into a destination file.
 - `dataframe`: Exports a specific SQL table into an in-memory pandas DataFrame.
 - `cleanup`: Cleans up temporary tables created in your pipeline.